The message of It’s Me, It’s Me (俺俺) is: a person is his own best friend as well as his deadliest enemy. (I think)

 Hitoshi’s ready acceptance of his doppelgangers, in turn, carries the real themes of the story; all those questions about modern identity, self, inner conflict, etc. Conflict, eventually, also spiraling into some sort of Battle Royale lookalike.

 It’s confusing.
 It’s a big “huh?”
 For some viewers, I suspect the tonal shift in the second half would feel illogical too.
 After all, the perfect versions of Hitoshi highlighted how much they enjoyed each other’s company.
 We are our own best friends, yes?
+Why did they turn against each other?

 Or maybe I should ditch all philosophical musings and just say this is one of those weird Japanese movies to watch without thinking too much about underlying themes.
 Inexplicable developments aside, it is a showcase, of sorts, for Kazuya Kamenashi’s acting versatility.